 Materials science relies heavily on the concepts of stress and strain.
 Stress refers to the forces applied to a material, while strain describes the resulting deformation.
 Though related, these two terms have distinct meanings and applications.
-This article will explain the key differences between stress and strain and why they matter for materials engineering.
+This article will explain the stress and strain definition and key differences between stress and strain and why they matter for materials engineering.

 What is Stress?